tsiguenz/dotfiles/README.md

 # Dotfiles

-This is my configurations files.
+## ***Only tested on parrot.ova***

-The script init.sh install and configure neovim, vim, tmux and zsh.
+The script init.sh install and configure neovim, vim, tmux, zsh and alacritty.

-For everything working you need to:

-- logout to reload the new default shell
+After this we need manual things:

 - run tmux then CTRL-I to install plugins
-- change the default font in your terminal to DejaVue Nerdfonts
 - run neovim 2 times to install everything
+- logout to reload the new default shell (not usefull if you use alacritty)

 ---